alioben/yummly/index.md

 As recipes don't match exactly in terms of ingredients, they will have a low similarity degree even though the images look alike.

 ## Summary
 From this project, we answered various questions by analysing our dataset.
-We needed to carefully explore and clean the data during which we faced challenges such as correcting the ingredients names and imputing missing values.
-This helped us get satisfying answers, for instance finding the most iconic ingredients per cuisine, clustering recipes by region and recommending recipes.
+Indeed, we establish similarities between cuisines, their mutual influences and finally characterized each with a set of distinctive components.
+To do so, we needed to carefully explore and clean the data during which we faced challenges such as correcting the ingredients names and dealing with duplicate values.
+Besides, we explored various techniques, some of which revealed good results and led to meaningful insights.

 ----------------